levindoneto/Cache-Simulator/README.md

 ## Cache Structure
 Cache is a struct that contains four information:
 * Data_Cache
-* Upper (Used as a tag in the set)
+* Upper (used as a tag in the set)
 * T_Access (used in the LRU algorithm)
 * T_Load (used in the LRU algorithm)

-These informations are modeled as a array 2-D that contains the following positions:
+These informations are modeled as a dynamic array 2-D which contains the following positions:
 * Set (number_of_lines / associativity)
 * Line (associativity)

-To access a data in the cache, the only thing that is necessary is the set, which is the information about "index" in the address.
+To access a data in the cache, the only thing that is necessary is the set, which is the information about "index" in an address.
-For access, the line is used the "upper" information.
-Upper is used only for comparisons to know which line (block) should be accessed because the set doesn't have any particular order.
+To access the line is used an "upper" information.
+The upper is used only for comparisons to know which line (block) should be accessed because the set doesn't have any particular order.

 ## How to use
 ```Terminal
 make all
 ./243685 "Tests/Cache_Descriptions/cachedescriptionfile.format" "Tests/Trace_Files/inputfile.format" "outputfile.format"
 ```

+## License

+MIT License.
+Click [here](LICENSE.md) for more information about this license.